surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 oscillators of the patch that are using the "classic" algorithm.
 The possible choices are Warm, Neutral and Bright.

-**Master Volume** controls the last gain stage before the output.
-The VU-meter above it shows the output-level and will become red if it goes above 0 dBFS.
+**Global Volume** controls the last gain stage before the output.
+The VU meter above it shows the output level and will become red if it goes above 0 dBFS.

 The state of these two settings are **not** stored with patches.
 They